Licenses and Permits

 - Limited Commercial and Commercial Lobster and Crab licenses are limited access licenses.
 For qualification criteria, see gencourt.state.nh.us/rsa/html/XVIII/211/211-18.htm.

-Affidavit for Limited Access Lobster and Crab Licenses:Click here for the affidavit used to maintain eligibility for the commercial or limited commercial license instead of purchasing a license if you don’t intend to fish this year.
+Affidavit for Limited Access Lobster and Crab Licenses:Click here for the affidavit used to maintain eligibility for the commercial or limited commercial license instead of purchasing a license if you don’t intend to fish this year or opt to fish this year under the open access part-time commercial license or the recreational license.

 Commercial Lobster Trap Tag Order Form: